empathicqubit/vscode-cc65-debugger/.github/ISSUE_TEMPLATE/bug_report.md

 Press Ctrl+Shift+P in Code and search for "About".
 Paste the version information.
 ```

+What version of VICE are you using?
+(Help menu > About VICE)

 Do you have cc65 installed separately or are you using the builtin one?
 If you have it installed separately, be sure you are using the one with the changes from [empathicqubit/cc65](https://github.com/empathicqubit/cc65)